Major: Double Majors of International Relations and Spanish

 What resources/services have supported you through your Mesa College experience?
 Naomi Grisham in the Transfer Center has been amazingly supportive and in addition to providing some excellent guidance, has influenced me to raise my ambitions and standards of performance.
 After 6 years out of school, I have to say the Math Tutoring Lab was crucial as well.

 How would you describe student life at Mesa College?
 Mesa students come from very diverse backgrounds and represent a wide spectrum of age groups.
 There are a number of student organizations on campus that are definitely worth getting involved with.
 Surrounding yourself with other students who share similar goals only serves to help promote positive peer pressure.
 The students I have met along the way are extraordinary people.
-In Associated Student Government for instance, I am continually impressed by the caliber of many of the students involved, and am confident they are destined to accomplish great things in the near future.
+In Associated Students for instance, I am continually impressed by the caliber of many of the students involved, and am confident they are destined to accomplish great things in the near future.

 Where do you see yourself in 10 years?
 Ideally I would like to be in a Spanish speaking country working in the non-profit sector, or at one of our embassies.
 Hopefully by that time I will have my law degree, doctorate or both.
 I have a feeling I will be going to school intermittently for the rest of my life.